 Michael Good’s extensive background in computer technology and music led him to invent the MusicXML format while founder and CEO at Recordare.
-He is now Vice President of MusicXML Technologies at MakeMusic.
+He then served as Vice President of MusicXML Technologies at MakeMusic before retiring in January 2023.
 He has had technical leadership roles at SAP, Xtensory, and Digital Equipment Corporation, while remaining an active performer of concert music and opera.

 Previously, Michael served as MakeMusic’s Vice President of Research and Development and Director of Digital Sheet Music.
 His first major project at MakeMusic was to architect and co-implement MakeMusic’s new notation file format for Finale 2014 and custom SmartMusic accompaniments, supporting both forward and backward compatibility.
 This addressed one of the most long-standing and frequent feature requests from Finale customers.

 Michael was the technical leader at Recordare LLC.
 He designed and developed the MusicXML language and Recordare’s two MusicXML software products: the Dolet for Finale and Dolet for Sibelius plug-ins.
 His papers on MusicXML have been published in Computing and Musicology and in international conferences on computer music technology.

 Before founding Recordare, Michael was Manager of Advanced User Interface Technology and Senior Developer at SAP Labs, Inc. He was an architect and developer of SAP’s Employee Self Service products.
 These were SAP’s first Web products and have been licensed to over three million users.
 He managed the initial proof of concept prototypes for integrating the SAP Business Information Warehouse with the mySAP.com Workplace, as well as with geographic information systems (GIS) technology.